csrubin/Speedtest_Logger/README.md

 # Speedtest_Logger
-Turns raspberry pi into an internet speediest data logger.
+Turns Raspberry Pi into an internet speedtest data logger.
 Exports monthly data/plots and emails it to user.

+1. speedtest_logger.py